petermattia/petermattia/_posts/2017-08-31-breakthrough-vs-incremental-progress.markdown

 industry like this one, challengers to incumbents like Samsung and Panasonic are competing with commodities - a bad idea, according to Microeconomics 101.
-The battery field seems especially prone to [gimmicky "breakthroughs"](https://www.pocket-lint.com/news/130380-future-batteries-coming-soon-charge-in-seconds-last-months-and-power-over-the-air) that can't approach lithium-ion technology on energy density or cycle life, let alone cost.
+The battery field is especially prone to [gimmicky "breakthroughs"](https://www.pocket-lint.com/news/130380-future-batteries-coming-soon-charge-in-seconds-last-months-and-power-over-the-air) that can't approach lithium-ion technology on energy density or cycle life, let alone cost.

 (There are certainly exceptions - I'm biased, but I'm excited by my labmates'